Sam-Kap1an/mind_games/README.md

 # mind_games
-playig games with your mind
+playing games with your mind